Missouri's 6th congressional district

 Missouri's 6th congressional district takes in a large swath of land in northern Missouri, stretching across nearly the entire width of the state from Kansas to Illinois.
-Its largest voting population is centered in the northern portion of the Kansas City metropolitan area and the town of St. Joseph.
+Its largest voting population is centered in the northern portion of the Kansas City metropolitan area and the City of St. Joseph.
 The district includes much of Kansas City north of the Missouri River (including Kansas City International Airport).

 Rep. Graves (left) with George W. Bush at the Ford Kansas City Assembly Plant in Claycomo, Missouri.
 March, 2007.

 The district takes in all or parts of the following counties: Adair, Andrew, Atchison, Buchanan, Caldwell, Carroll, Chariton, Clark, Clay, Clinton, Daviess, De Kalb, Gentry, Grundy, Harrison, Holt, Jackson, Knox, Lewis, Lincoln, Linn, Livingston, Macon, Marion, Mercer, Monroe, Nodaway, Pike, Platte, Putnam, Ralls, Randolph, Schuyler, Scotland, Shelby, Sullivan, Worth.

 Notable representatives from the district include governors John Smith Phelps and Austin A. King as well as Kansas City Mayor Robert T. Van Horn.
 In 1976, Jerry Litton was killed on election night as he flew to a victory party after winning the Democratic nomination for United States Senate.
 The visitors center at Smithville Lake is named in Litton's memory.
 Democrat Pat Danner, a former aide to Jerry Litton, won the seat in 1992 becoming the first woman to be elected in the district, defeating 16-year Republican incumbent Tom Coleman.

 George W. Bush beat John Kerry in this district 57%–42% in 2004.
 The district is represented by Republican Sam Graves, who has held the seat since 2001.
 Graves easily held on to his seat what was expected to be a tough 2008 election, defeating former Kansas City mayor Kay Waldo Barnes by 23 percentage points.

+Graves announced on March 27, 2026 that he will not be seeking re-election.

 Historically, the 6th was not safe for either party.
 However, in recent years, it has trended Republican, mirroring the increasingly conservative bent of the more rural areas of Missouri that historically voted for Yellow Dog Democrats.
+President Donald J. Trump won the 6th District, under the 2026 boundaries, by a 63%-36% margin, trouncing Kamala Harris.